AgoraIO/agora_doc_source/cn/RTC/Guide/token.md

     startBasicCall()
     ```

-    In the code example above, we can see that token is related to the following code logic in the client:
-    - Call `join` to join the channel with token, uid, and channel name.
-The uid and channel name must be the same as the ones used to generate the token.
-    - The `token-privilege-will-expire` callback occurs 30 seconds before a token expires.
-When the `token-privilege-will-expire` callback is triggered，the client must fetch the token from the server and call `renewToken` to pass the new token to the SDK.
-    - The `token-privilege-did-expire` callback occurs when a token expires.
-When the `token-privilege-did-expire` callback is triggered, the client must fetch the token from the server and call `join` to use the new token to join the channel.

-4. Open `index.html` with a supported browser.
-You should be able to see the following actions performed by the client:
+4. Open `index.html` with a supported browser to perform the following actions:
     - Successfully joining a channel.
-    - Renewing a token every 10 seconds if you set `expireTimeInSeconds` to `40` in the Golang token server.
+    - Renewing a token every 10 seconds.

 ## Reference

+This section introduces token generator libraries, version requirements, and related documents about tokens.

 ### Token generator libraries